 In addition to traditional studio art classes, North Cross offers digital art classes including graphic design, web and animation design and film making.

 North Cross School provides a solid foundation in vocal and instrumental music for students in the Lower School.
 Early elementary students begin with two group music lessons per week and learn to develop a sense of rhythm with their hands and feet, and to sing a variety of simple songs alone and with a group.
 Students in first grade learn note reading and rhythm counting and perform in the holiday concert and "Welcome to Roanoke, Flat Stanley" Program.
-Second grade students gain exposure to musical cultures and perform in the holiday concert, an African Program, and a steel drum concert.
+Second grade students gain exposure to musical cultures and perform in the holiday concert, an African Program with Marimbas and percussion.
 Students in third grade receive ukulele and recorder instruction.
-Fourth grade students can choose between beginning band and chorus instruction twice a week which they'll continue in fifth grade at an increased time commitment or three days per week.
+Fourth grade students can choose between beginning band and chorus instruction twice a week which they'll continue in fifth grade three days per week.

 Eighth through twelfth graders who wish to continue in chorus or band continue in either Chorale or Symphonic Band.
 Here their skills as musicians develop further.
 Students are exposed to more music theory, performance and competition—not to mention more difficult arrangements.